 - Administration fee: $8600.
 This covers the screening of your egg donor and gestational carrier.

 - Medications for your egg donor and gestational carrier: ~$4000

 - Initial Pregnancy Monitoring for Gestational Carrier: ~$900

 - Embryo Freezing: typically we transfer 1 or 2 embryos into a gestational carrier.
 However, often times you will have more than 1 or 2 embryos.
 If that is the case you may chose to freeze the excess embryos for later use.
 If so, the cost to freeze embryos is $325.
 This includes the first 60 days of storage.
 After that the cost of storage is $85 a month.

 6. Medical Records

-If you have had any fertility diagnostic testing or treatment in the past you will need to provide a copy of the medical records at least 1 week before your scheduled appointment at RSC.
+If you have had any fertility diagnostic testing or treatment in the past you will need to provide a copy of the medical records at least 1 week before your scheduled appointment at IVFNE.
 These records must be in English so that our physician can adequately review them.

 At the consultation we will do some blood work for you and your partner and also try to schedule a semen analysis while you are in town.
 If both you and your partner plan to contribute sperm you will both need a semen analysis.

 8. Returning for Treatment

 You will need to return to the US a week and a half before your egg donor’s scheduled egg retrieval.
 This is because you will need more blood work (which must be done at IVF New England) and you will need to provide a fresh semen sample on the day of the egg retrieval.
 To avoid any scheduling conflicts please do not schedule your return trip home the same day as the egg retrieval.
 Please schedule your flight home at least one day later.